IDACEL Program Components

 - Jump the Moon Art Studio and Gallery brings the expressive power of art to adults and children with a variety of disabilities.

 - OPTIONS for Independence offers services that promote independence and choice to people with disabilities as a nonresidential Independent Living Center.

 - Project PEER supports students with cognitive disabilities, aged 18-21, and facilitates transition from the public school system.

 - Stride Services provides day training and support for individuals with severe disabilities.

 - Top Sports addresses the recreational and leisure activity needs of children and youth with disabilities living in the Cache Valley area.

 - Utah Assistive Technology Project (UATP) supplies training in the fabrication, modification, and repair of assistive technology products.

 - Up To 3 Program benefits infants and toddlers with disabilities and their families.

 The IDACEL Program is one semester.
-Each student will be expected to attend all seminars (Mondays, 1:00 - 3:50 PM) and complete assignments.
+Each student will be expected to attend all seminars (Wednesdays, 1:00 - 3:50 PM) and complete assignments.